 Be a Good Listener

 Active listening is a key element to building strong connections.
-Echoing the words of Maya Angelou, people will forget what you did, but they won’t forget how you made them feel.
-And feeling heard is a desire we all have personally and professionally.
+Maya Angelou nailed it when she said, people will forget what you did, but they won’t forget how you made them feel.
 Networking isn’t just about talking; it’s about listening.
 When speaking with others, ask open-ended questions and genuinely listen to their responses.
 Show interest in their experiences and opinions.
 Being a good listener not only helps you understand others better but also makes you a more memorable and valuable networker.

 Offer Value